walber/simple-web-scraper/README.md

 ```
 ## _scrapers.py_
-The following classes are implementation of the abstract Scraper class.
+The following classes are implementation of the abstract Scraper class from _web_scraper.py_.
 In this example, I used *BeautifulSoup* library to perform scrape functions.
 ```python
 from web_scraper import Scraper from bs4 import BeautifulSoup as bs